More space when keyboard is not being used just feels nice.

 That’s my takeaway after finding a $2 leftover plywood plank at my local hardware store and adding a pair of 3D-printed side supports.

 These side supports were created using in cadquery.
-Simple and easy.
+Nice and simple.

 Because the design is fully parametric, getting a snug fit for the plank is effortless, and no hardware is needed. 😎